Goodbye, Summer. Hello, Fall.

 - Where can I park for free?
 The Wildcat base area.

 - Where can I buy food/snacks?
-The Wildcat lot, or as we're calling it this summer, the Wildcat Basecamp.
-The Gulch at the Snowpine Lodge is open daily from 3–9pm, while Swen's restaurant at the Snowpine Lodge is serving brunch from 8am-2pm on Saturday and Sunday.
+The Gulch at Snowpine Lodge is open daily from 11am-2pm for lunch and 3–9pm for dinner.
+Swen's restaurant at Snowpine Lodge is serving brunch from 8am-2pm on Saturday and Sunday.
 Don't miss Saturday lunch and Sunday brunch at Alta Lodge.

 - Where is the best place to access hiking trails?
-You guessed it, the Wildcat base area.
-Parking and hiking trail access to the Albion Basin via the Wildcat base area is always FREE!
-If you don't have the energy to hike from the Wildcat Base Area, you can pay $5 to ride a shuttle or pay to drive into the Albion Basin.
+Parking and hiking trail access to the Albion Basin via the Wildcat base area is always free.
+You can also pay an $8 amenity fee to drive into the Albion Basin via the Summer Road.

 - Why is the Albion parking lot, Sunnyside lift, Albion Grill and Alta Java closed this summer?
 Due to construction projects and infrastructure upgrades in the Albion lot and Sunnyside lift maintenance.